captaincobbs/CS_2450_Application/README.md

 - **Data**, which represents an input for a line of memory's instruction
 - **Instruction**, which determines how a line of memory will be interpreted.
 A list of all instructions can be found below.

-To start using the program, either begin editing the memory, or importing an existing .uvsim (or valid .txt) file, then hittin run to have the operating system iterate through each instruction.
+To start using the program, either begin editing the memory, or importing an existing .uvsim (or valid .txt) file, then hitting run to have the operating system iterate through each instruction.

+The UI also contains a Theme manager, which can be used to determine the colors of various parts of the UI.

 ### BasicML instructions :
 #### I/O operation: